 Welcome to the most spectacular game show on the planet!
 You now have a once-in-a-lifetime chance of winning a fantastic sports car which is hidden behind one of these three doors.
 Unfortunately, there are only goats behind the other two doors.
-Simply tap on one to make your choice!
+Select one to make your choice!

 Are you sure about that?
-You can still change your mind by tapping a different door…
+You can still change your mind and select a different door…

 A great choice, but let me make life a little easier for you.
 I’ll open one of the other doors with a goat, so that there are only two doors left for you to pick from.
 Do you want to stick with your choice, or do you want to swap?